 In the last 2.5 months, quite a few blog-worthy things have happened in our lives, and yet it took me this long to have the energy/time to actually get to it.
-And that's only if Ella stays asleep for another half hour or so.
+And that's only if The Baby stays asleep for another half hour or so.
 Cross your fingers for me!

 First, we'll get the silly photos out of the way: